 The If Block action is a logical structure that runs the steps contained in the block if the condition is met.
 The following table describes the step argument for the If Block action.

-Argument Description Condition Specifies the condition for continuing to the next iteration.
-Options are: true - Indicates that the specified condition is met (this is the default setting).

-Argument Description false - Indicates that the specified condition is not met.
+Argument Description Condition • true - Indicates that the specified condition is met (this is the default setting). • false - Indicates that the specified condition is not met.
 Regular expression - Defines a regular expression as the condition.